RichardoC/kube-audit-rest/README.md

 * Ability to create ValidatingWebhookConfiguration on the target k8s cluster.
 * A CA, and a TLS certificate signed for the address the kubernetes control plane is connecting to for connections to kube-audit-rest
 * kube-audit-rest running somewhere connectable by the kubernetes control plane.
 * some disk space for kube-audit-rest to write to.
+Defaults to `/tmp` which is a ramfs on most linux distributions, though not on Kubernetes.
+* Either to build a copy of the binary yourself, or download a copy of the docker image via the steps on the [packages page](https://github.com/RichardoC/kube-audit-rest/pkgs/container/kube-audit-rest) which is available as a distroless image (default, and `latest`) with suffix -distroless and a -alpine image based on the alpine docker image.

 If you are running kube-audit-rest within the kubernetes cluster it is auditing you also require
 * a deployment of kube-audit-rest running